isc-projects/bind9/doc/arm/reference.rst

    as bogus prevents further queries to it.
 The default value of ``bogus`` is ``no``.

-.. namedconf:statement:: provide-ixfr

-   The ``provide-ixfr`` clause determines whether the local server, acting as primary, responds with an incremental zone transfer when the given remote server, a secondary, requests it.
-If set to ``yes``, incremental transfer is provided whenever possible.
-If set to ``no``, all transfers to the remote server are non-incremental.
-If not set, the value of the ``provide-ixfr`` option in the view or global options block is used as a default.

 .. namedconf:statement:: request-expire

    The ``request-expire`` clause determines whether the local server, when